Lan-shi/Lan-shi/README.md

 ### Hi there 👋
 My name is Maulana
-- I'am studying computer science
+- I'm studying computer science
 - A sophomore at Telkom University
 <!--
 **Lan-shi/Lan-shi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.